Raid on Canso (1776): Raid

 Jones then pillaged the community of Petit-de-Grat and Arichat on Isle Madame, Nova Scotia.
 The nine ships (300 men) immediately surrendered.
 On the evening of September 25, a gale drove three of the prizes on to shore, destroying them.
 (The remaining prizes were Alexander, Kingston Packet, Success, and Defence.)
 Jones destroyed John Robin’s fishing business when they plundered and razed the entire establishment.
 The business of John Robin ended and he did not return until after the war.
 Jones then sailed to Boston.

-On 22 November, John Paul Jones returned to Canso in USS Alfred.
+On 22 November, Jones returned to Canso in USS Alfred.
 Boats from Alfred took a raiding party ashore; his crews burned a transport bound for Canada with provisions, and a warehouse full of whale oil, besides capturing a small schooner.
 In all, Jones took 6 prizes, 1 burned, 1 confiscated.

-Captain Jones then went on to present-day Sydney, Nova Scotia to free 300 Americans imprisoned in the British coalmines.
+Jones then went on to present-day Sydney, Nova Scotia to free 300 Americans imprisoned in the British coalmines.

 Aftermath

-Again in 1779, American privateers destroyed the Canso fisheries, worth $50,000 a year to England.
+In 1779, American privateers destroyed the Canso fisheries, worth $50,000 a year to England.

 American privateers remained a threat to Nova Scotian ports for the rest of the war.
-For example, after a failed attempt to raid Chester, Nova Scotia, American privateers struck again in the Raid on Lunenburg in 1782.
+American privateers struck again in the Raid on Lunenburg in 1782.